paven/BitcoinHorizon/steps.md

   - [x] Basic HTML structure with sections for components
   - [x] Project dependencies setup (@playwright/test, start-server-and-test, vite)
-  - [x] Basic component structure (bitcoin-guess, bitcoin-price)
+  - [x] Basic component structure (bitcoin-guess, bitcoin-price) Implement UI buttons for "Up" and "Down" guesses that update the global guess state using the store.